cloudant-labs/clouseau/docs/book/book.typ

 Before diving into the flow, let's outline the key components:

+- _Dreyfus._
-- *Dreyfus*: An Erlang application acting as the bridge between CouchDB and Clouseau.
+  An Erlang application acting as the bridge between CouchDB and Clouseau.
   It manages RPC calls and index lifecycle.

+- _Clouseau._
-- *Clouseau*: A Scala-based service that wraps Lucene functionality and exposes it to Dreyfus.
+  A Scala-based service that wraps Lucene functionality and exposes it to Dreyfus.

+- _Index Manager Service._
-- *IndexManagerService*: Maintains an LRU cache of open indexes and coordinates opening/closing.
+  Maintains an LRU cache of open indexes and coordinates opening/closing.

+- _Index Service._
-- *IndexService*: Handles Lucene operations like opening directories, initializing writers/searchers.
+  Handles Lucene operations like opening directories, initializing writers/searchers.

+- _Opener._
-- *Opener*: A temporary process responsible for spawning `IndexService` and reporting results.
+  A temporary process responsible for spawning `IndexService` and reporting results.

+- _Lucene._
-- *Lucene*: The underlying library providing full-text indexing and search capabilities.
+  The underlying library providing full-text indexing and search capabilities.

 CouchDB opens an index through the following flow.
 Dreyfus sends a request to Clouseau using `clouseau_rpc:open_index/3`.